tleecsm/VoVTCG/vov/data/cards.md

  - Rank: 2

-Deal 1 damage to the first card that arrives at each attached fortification.
+Deal 1 damage to the first card that arrives at an attached fortification.
 <br>

 ##### ALP.NAT.027